 The Career Partnerships Program (CPP) builds professional skills and offers concrete experiences for students to explore college and career.
 The goal is to give students the information, skills, inspiration and motivation that they need to shape their own futures.
 In meetings, trainings and the once-each-semester mini-retreat, students learn communication and networking skills and discuss issues that relate to both their present and their future.
 On college trips students tour nearby universities, meet with O’Dowd alums and evaluate what they want in a college.

 Workplace trips and special events introduce students to a variety of professionals and careers.
 Deeper exploration of careers is also available through shadowing and internship possibilities.
 The CPP is open to rising sophomores, juniors and seniors.
-For more information see the information sheet or contact Kathleen Purcellvia email or phone at (510) 577-9100 ext.
-309.
+For more information contact Meghan Wallingford via email or by phone at ext.
+621.

 What We Do